avatria/ydeploy/README.md

 The `ydeploy/custom` directory should contain all user specific configurations and customizations.
 The intent is to keep user specific customizations separate from core framework code and configuration. `ydeploy.properties` and the `env` directory will be where most of your configuration customizations will reside.

 The `ydeploy/template` directory contains files and sample configurations that are intended to copied in your standard hybris install structure.
-Currently all template files are located under your `hybris/config` directory (i.e. `${HYBRIS_CONFIG_DIR}`).
+Currently all template files should be placed under your `hybris/config` directory (i.e. `${HYBRIS_CONFIG_DIR}`).

 #### Checking ydeploy into source control